1.

 41.

-Cartwright, John H. Evolutionary explanations of human behaviour. vol. Routledge modular psychology (Routledge, 2001).
+Cartwright, John H. Evolutionary Explanations of Human Behaviour. vol. Routledge modular psychology (Routledge, London, 2001).

 42.

 Bohner, Gerd & Waenke, Michaela.
-Attitudes and attitude change. vol. Social psychology : a modular course (Psychology, 2002).
+Attitudes and Attitude Change. vol. Social psychology : a modular course (Psychology, Hove, 2002).

 43.